Marollen

 The Marolles (French, /fr/) or Marollen (Dutch, /nl/) is a popular historic neighbourhood of downtown Brussels, Belgium.
 It is situated between the Palace of Justice to its south-east, the Church of Our Lady of the Chapel to its north and the Halle Gate to its south.
 Its inhabitants are called Marolliens in French and Marollianen in Dutch.

 Lying at the heart of the Marolles are the Place du Jeu de Balle/Vossenplein, home to the Old Market, and the Cité Hellemans collective housing complex.
 Major arteries of the district include the Rue Haute/Hoogstraat, the Rue Blaes/Blaesstraat and the Rue des Tanneurs/Huidevetterstraat.
 This area is served by Brussels-Chapel railway station and Brussels-South railway station, as well as by the metro and premetro (underground tram) station Porte de Hal/Hallepoort on lines 2, 4, 6 and 10.

-The traditional Brabantian dialect of Brussels (known as Brusselian, and also sometimes referred to as Marols or Marollien) was widely spoken in the Marolles until the 20th century.
+The traditional Brabantian dialect of Brussels, known as Brusselian, and also sometimes referred to as Marollian, was widely spoken in the Marolles until the 20th century.
 It still survives among a small minority of inhabitants called Brusseleers (or Brusseleirs), many of them quite bi- and multilingual in French and Dutch.